connectrpc/connect-es/packages/protoc-gen-connect-es/README.md

 (and all other plugins based on [@bufbuild/protoplugin](https://www.npmjs.com/package/@bufbuild/protoplugin)) generate an annotation at the top of each file: `// @ts-nocheck`.

-We generate the annotation to support a wide of compiler configurations and future changes to the language.
-But there can be situation where the annotation shadows an underlying problem, for example an unresolvable import.
+We generate the annotation to support a wide range of compiler configurations and future changes to the language.
+But there can be situations where the annotation shadows an underlying problem, for example an unresolvable import.
 To remove the annotation and to enable type checks, set the plugin option `ts_nocheck=false`.

 ## Example generated code